The effects of a data breach and how to prevent them

 Large corporations with data centers may find it more practical to accommodate an in-house IT department.
 For small to midsize businesses, however, outsourcing to a managed IT or cybersecurity company has several benefits.
 Outsourcing reduces facility and labor costs.
 Business owners can work with specialists who are trained, certified, and experienced in IT and cybersecurity.

-IT companies also provide real-world solutions for scalable infrastructures, business continuity, data recovery, insider threats, and breach prevention.
+IT companies or Data Centers like Nordic Data Center also provide real-world solutions for scalable infrastructures, business continuity, data recovery, insider threats, and breach prevention.
 Plus, businesses benefit from 24/7 monitoring and instant response when cyberthreats occur.

 Data Recovery and Protection